RobRomijnders/EDS/hack_11/readme.md

  - [Youtube video](https://www.youtube.com/watch?v=WCUNPb-5EYI&t=547s)

 ## Next Meetup:
-Our next meetup will be November 21.
+Our next meetup will be [November 21](https://www.meetup.com/Eindhoven-Data-Science-Meetup/events/243358802/) and will be about feature engineering with Stoichastic Signal Analysis techniques.
 Make sure you have your spot reserved.

+## Questionnaire:
+Make sure you fill in our [Questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSfG3qudK691ZxcaKncwiNkj2Ncn8PnXl0-2aug-Bz78DgnIIg/viewform)